Octagon-simon/coding-blocks/README.txt

 == Screenshots ==

-1. This is the Screenshot of the page where you can create a new snippet.
+1. This is the Screenshot of the page where you create a new snippet.
-2. This is the Screenshot of the page, where you can edit your snippets.
+2. This is the Screenshot of the page, where you edit your snippets.
 3. This is the Screenshot of a snippet in a Wordpress Post.
-4. This is a Screenshot of the preview page, where you can preview color themes before using them.
+4. This is a Screenshot of the preview page, where you can preview themes before using them.

+== Upgrade Notice ==

+= 1.1.0 =

+* Improved Plugin UI
+* Optimized plugin's code base

 == Changelog ==

+= 1.1.0 =

+* Improved Plugin UI
+* Optimized plugin's code base

 = 1.0.6 =